RBI has mandated the capital requirement for the existing as well as the aspiring NBFC-P2P.

 “The aggregate loans taken by a borrower at any point of time, across all P2Ps, shall be subject to a cap of ` 10,00,000/-.

-NBFC-P2P shall: (i) keep the credit information (relating to borrower transactions on the platform) maintained by it, updated regularly on a monthly basis or at such shorter intervals as may be mutually agreed upon between the NBFC-P2P and the CICs”
+NBFC-P2P shall: (i) keep the credit information (relating to borrower transactions on the platform) maintained by it, updated regularly monthly or at such shorter intervals as may be mutually agreed upon between the NBFC-P2P and the CICs.”

 If you want to go through detailed regulations Click Here.